Crown land managers

-What is a reserve trust?
+What is a Crown land manager?

 We are fortunate in New South Wales to have more than 34,000 Crown reserves covering an area of around 1.3 million hectares.
-Crown reserves are diverse and make a positive contribution to the social, economic, environmental and cultural features of the State.
+Crown reserves are diverse and make a positive contribution to the social, economic, environmental and cultural features of the state.
 They are our showgrounds, racecourses, surf lifesaving clubs, parks, sporting venues, foreshores, caravan parks, recreational trails and halls.

 Working with the community, we can: